Most Frequently Asked Questions_Home Care Services, Packages, Levels, My Aged Care

 All registered My Aged Care providers are listed on the My Aged Care website here.
 Alpha Support at Home is a registered My Aged Care provider and also provides support to privately funded clients.
 Call us on 1300 023 676 so we can help you through the process.

 You will need to arrange for another assessment to establish your eligibility for more funding.
-If your assessment confirms that your needs have changed and a higher level of care is required, you will be approved for a higher level home care package.
+If your assessment confirms that your needs have changed and a higher level of care is required, you will be approved for a higher level Support at Home budget.

 Yes, you will.
 You will need to agree with your new provider the services you want, based on your current needs and preferences.